Ali Radman: Life

-Ali Radman was born 20 June 1973 in Tehran, Iran.
-He was introduced to a classical music foundation and basic theory topics of music by his father, Mohammad Hassan Radman, from early ages.
-He was improving his knowledge of basic elements of music, piano playing and theory of the Iranian music under the conservatory teachers’ supervision while he was a sophomore in the field of Electronic in Kerman University.
-In 1990, he was a member of UNIMA as a composer and in 1995, he was accepted as a bachelor student in the field of music at the Faculty of Fine Arts in university of Tehran.
+Ali Radman was born on 20 June 1973 in Tehran, Iran.
+He was introduced to a classical music foundation and basic theory topics of music by his father, Mohammad Hassan Radman, from early age.
+He was improving his knowledge of basic elements of music, piano playing, and the theory of Iranian music under the conservatory teachers' supervision.
+At the same time, he was a sophomore in the field of electronics at Kerman University.
+In 1990, he was a member of UNIMA as a composer and in 1995, he was accepted as a bachelor student in the field of music at the Faculty of Fine Arts in University of Tehran.

 In composition, he is an art graduate of the school of Alireza Mashayekhi.
-Besides music composing, he improved his knowledge in Iranian music repertoire through Majid Kiani 's lessons, the basics of ethnomusicology through Mohammad Taghi Massoudieh and acquired the techniques of piano playing under the supervision of Raphael Minaskanian.
+Besides music composing, he improved his knowledge of Iranian music repertoire through Majid Kiani 's lessons, the basics of ethnomusicology through Mohammad Taghi Massoudieh.
+He acquired the techniques of piano playing under the supervision of Raphael Minaskanian.
 He learnt techniques of orchestra conducting from Edo Mičič, Manuchehr Sahbaei and Iradj Sahbaei as well.
 He graduated from the Faculty of Fine Arts-University of Tehran.
-After his bachelor graduation, he started his master in the field of Music Composition at the Tehran university of Art.
+After his bachelor graduation, he started his master in the field of Music Composition at the Tehran University of Art.
 During his master, he enjoyed experiencing courses taught by Olena Dyachkova, Tolib Shakhidi, Hossein Dehlavi, Shahrokh Khajeh noori, Kambiz Roshanravan, and Ahmad Pejman.